 During 2020/21 and 2021/22 local authorities received S31 grants to offset the business rate reliefs given to businesses during lockdown.
 Under current Collection Fund accounting rules, the S31 grants received in 2020/21 could not be discharged against the Collection Fund deficit until 2021/22 onwards.
-The deficit on the Business Rates Collection Fund as at 31 March 2022 has reduced from £18.1m to £6.4m following release of some of the S31 compensation grant will be applied to the Collection Fund over the next three years to smooth the impact of the Business Rates deficit.
+The deficit on the Business Rates Collection Fund as at 31 March 2022 has reduced from £18.1m to £6.4m following release of some of the S31 compensation grant received in 2020/21 to the Collection Fund.
+The S31 compensation grant will be applied to the Collection Fund over the next three years to smooth the impact of the Business Rates deficit.